MattFaus/CrowdTube-Connector/README.md

 - Unit tests
 - Logging functionality with verbosity switches
 - Figure out sort-ordering in CrowdIn.
 When uploaded they are correct, but after a few translations are completed they become sorted by translation status with untranslated above translated.
 Since these are time-stamped, keeping the order is a big deal.
+- Figure out incremental syncing, so we don't have to download/upload everything from YouTube/CrowdIn every time
+- Do a lot of clean-up in youtube.py.  get*() should just return what it gets, and should consolidate the classes into YouTubeCaptionEditor
 - Add a requirements.txt, probably with:
     requests